StarKRE22/Atomic/Docs/Elements/UnityComponents/TriggerEvents.md

 # 🧩 TriggerEvents

-A **Unity MonoBehaviour** that exposes Unity’s 3D trigger callbacks (`OnTriggerEnter`, `OnTriggerExit`, `OnTriggerStay`) as C# events.
+A **Unity MonoBehaviour** that exposes Unity’s 3D trigger callbacks as C# events.
 This allows external scripts to react to trigger interactions without overriding Unity callbacks.
 Attach this component to a `GameObject` with a **Collider** set as a **Trigger** to receive events.

 ```csharp